TheDisorderedOrganization/MonteCarlo/docs/src/man/system.md

     e::T
 end
 ```
-- Target density: This is the actual probablity distribution of the system that you want to sample.
-In this case it's the Boltzmann distribution at inverse temperature $\beta$
+- Target density ratio: This is the log-density ratio of the system before and after a Monte Carlo move.
+It is needed to determine the acceptance probability in the Metropolis algorithm.
+In this case the target is the Boltzmann distribution at inverse temperature $\beta$.
 ```julia
 function Arianna.delta_log_target_density(e₁, e₂, system::Particle)
     return -system.β * (e₂ - e₁)
 end
 ```

-## Monte Carlo action
+## Monte Carlo move

 **Specify how the system state changes during the simulation**